SaptarshiSarkar12/Computer-Networking/Computer Networking.md

 - Portable Modem Dongle <p>

 Here is those devices in details :
-1. <u>**Repeater**</u> - Repeater is use to extend the range of radio signal so that the signal can cover longer distances. **A repeater is an electronic device that receives a signal and re transmits it**.
+1. <u>**Repeater**</u> - Repeater is use to extend the range of radio signal so that the signal can cover longer distances. **A repeater is an electronic device that receives a signal and re transmits it**. **It does not amplify the signal**.
 Repeater is used for wired medium (example - telephone line repeater, fiber optical cable repeater etc.) as well as wireless medium (example - satellite repeater, microwave repeater, wifi repeater, LTE repeater etc.).

     **Types of Repeater** :
     - Analog Repeater